Skip to content

 Quantity caps: Each trade row’s quantity stepper caps at the maximum number of that exact variant available in its source — for collections this is the count of identical note-less entries (same name, set, collector number, finish, condition); for decks it is the sum across mainboard/sideboard/etc. for that printing in that deck.
 When only one copy exists the stepper is hidden and a fixed quantity of 1 is displayed.

-Editing picker-sourced rows: Trade rows added via the printing picker (Scryfall searches on the right, deck cards without a pinned printing on the left) get a small yellow pencil button to the left of the quantity controls.
+Editing picker-sourced rows: Trade rows added via the printing picker (everything on the right, deck cards without a pinned printing on the left) get a small yellow pencil button to the left of the quantity controls.
 Clicking it re-opens the printing picker for that card; choosing a printing replaces the row in place while preserving its quantity.

-Wanted list mode (default): Search across all wanted lists on this site instance.
+Static site — wanted list mode (default): Search across all wanted lists on this site instance.
 Results show card name and source wanted list name.
+Cards no wanted list holds are only reachable through the “Search Scryfall instead” toggle.

 Hovering over a card thumbnail (in the trade list, autocomplete suggestions, or printing picker) shows an enlarged preview of the card art that follows the mouse cursor.